CADSGmbH/psimpl/README.txt

 STL-style interface that operates on input and output iterators.
 Polylines can be of any dimension and defined using floating point or signed integer data types.

+If you decide to use my code for your (commercial) project, let me know!
+I would love to hear where my code ends up and why you chose to use it!
+If possible, a voluntarily donation to my PayPal account (edekoning@gmail.com) would be much appreciated.
 ================================================================================

 =Vertex Reduction=